 - Sky lights add to the atmosphere with natural lighting which of course represents colours of features, decor etc in a more natural, accurate and faithful manner.
 Sky lights also cut lighting costs and can help make the granny flat feel larger.
 A south facing granny flat will often benefit from a skylight upgrade.

 - A builder who provides higher quality insulation in not only the roof space but also the exterior and interior walls will vastly improve the granny flats thermal efficiency.
 Improving this saves on heating and cooling costs.
 Again, happy tenants are better tenants naturally!

-There are so many options available when building a new granny flat with Smart Choice Granny Flats, it’s easy to get overwhelmed.
+There are so many options available when building a new granny flat with Granny Flat Sydney, it’s easy to get overwhelmed.
 Keeping future value, durability, maintenance, replacement costs and most importantly livability in mind should help you make smarter choices with your granny flat investment in Sydney.